Program Dates: May 29th to June 29th, 2016

 The Compassion in Action Program is an international intensive service learning program and 3 credit class (SOWK 3400: Social Engagement in India), offered in partnership with the Department of Social Work.
+Students will earn 3 academic credits and fulfill the 2nd tier of the public service requirement through this program.
 The program engages students in a variety of learning opportunities to develop self and community.
 Students will spend four weeks in India involved in community service and social work projects.

 The Compassion in Action program is designed to:

 The Compassion in Action will involve up to 16 Tulane students in community service projects North India.
 In addition to the projects listed below, participants will visit and engage in dialogue with a variety of community leaders and visit social service programs in the area.

 Sisters of Mercy: While in Delhi, students will volunteer with the Sisters of Mercy, Mother Theresa's social service program.
 Services provided will be dependent on need.
 Examples of previous service activities include: cooking, cleaning and visiting with residents.

 Lha Charitable Trust: The flagship project for the program will be our work with Lha Charitable Trust.
 Through Lha Charitable Trust, each student will be paired with a Tibetan refugee.
 Beginning via e-mail during the semester, we will serve as a conversation/writing partner and English tutor.
 Student interaction with learning partners will focus on English language skills.
 While working with Lha Charitable Trust, students will have the opportunity to participate in a wide range of additional activities.
 For more details on Lha Charitable Trust, visit http://lhaindia.org/links.html .